Squidex/sdk-java/README.md

 System.out.println("Received response from Squidex: " + rules);
 ```

-## Staged Builders
+## Staged Builders (v1.X)

 The generated builders all follow the staged builder pattern.
 Read more [here](https://immutables.github.io/immutable.html#staged-builder).
 Staged builders only allow you to build the object once all required properties have been specified.

+## Major changes in 2.0

+This SDK is mainly based on code generation, based on the OpenAPI specification from the Squidex API.

+The initial version was built with fern: https://www.buildwithfern.com/.
+The main reason was the overall code quality and the support for discriminators.
+When the 1.0 version was released fern has not defined the pricing yet and unfortunately the current pricing is too expensive.

+Therefore the SDK code generation was moved to OpenAPI Generator: (https://openapi-generator.tech/).
+The goal was to be as close to the previous version as possible without doing too much changes to the code generation templates.
+It was not possible to provide the same method signatures.

+## Custom Templates

+### `api.mustache`

+* Use `vendorExtensions.x-method-name` for the actual method name.
+* Use `vendorExtensions.f-field-name` for the actual header name.

+### `models.mustache`

+* Remove all code where properties for the discriminator is generated.

+### `JSON.mustache`

+* Fix the serialization with `registerTypeSelector` to select the type based on the discriminator mapping.
+* Fix the serialization with `registerPostProcessor` to add the discriminator properties to the generated JSON.

 ## Contributing